 We recently purchased a new computer (a desktop nonetheless!) and needed a place to put it, so we decided to build a DIY plywood concrete desk that would be sleek and withstand what we needed to do with it.

 DIY Plywood Concrete Desk

 We started by building the leg structure.
-We used our Kreg R3 to drill pocket holes in each of the supporting braces.
-We had four at the top connecting each of the angled legs, one down the middle and one on each of the short sides.
+I used our Kreg R3 to drill pocket holes in each of the supporting braces.
+I had four at the top connecting each of the angled legs, one down the middle and one on each of the short sides.
 We connected all this together to create a sturdy leg base.

 Next came the box.
 We gathered up all of the pieces for the box top and constructed it upside down in order to hide the pocket holes.
 We connected the sides to the top and the back, then added the two dividers and finally the bottom.
 Again, this was all done with pocket holes and Kreg screws.

 Before we put the leg base and the box top together, we rounded down all the edges using an orbital sander.
 We just rolled it over each edge to give it a smooth finish and make the plywood look more professional.

 Next, we used wood glue to attach the box top to the base.
 We spread glue down on all the top surfaces of the legs and clamped the box top onto it.

 After the glue was dry, we used cutting board oil wiped down all over the entire thing to protect it.
 We tested a few different finishes, but we thought this one kept it light and bright, which is what we were going for.

 The last step to this whole thing was our concrete top.
 You can’t have a DIY plywood concrete desk without concrete.
 For this, we created a rectangular form out of melamine boards and poured the concrete one inch deep to form the concrete desktop.

 We used Quikrete Countertop Mix in white, which you can special order through the pro services desk at either Home Depot or Lowes.
 We’ll have some posts soon about how to make forms and pour concrete, so stay tuned.